 The mandate of the Board, which it discharges directly or through one of its Committees, is to supervise the management of the business and affairs of the Company.
 The Board is ultimately accountable and responsible for the governance and oversight of risk throughout the Company.
-The Board annually approves the strategic goals, objectives, plans and initiatives for Lifeco and in so doing reviews the risks associated with Lifeco's diverse business, strategic goals and high priority initiatives.
+The Board annually approves the strategic goals, objectives, plans and initiatives for Lifeco, and in so doing reviews the risks associated with Lifeco's diverse business, strategic goals and high priority initiatives.
 Key risk responsibilities include:

-- Approving the ERM Policy and RAF; - Monitoring the implementation and maintenance by management of appropriate systems, policies, procedures and controls to manage the risks associated with the Company's businesses and operations; - Annually approving Lifeco's business, financial and capital plans and monitoring the implementation by management thereof; - Upon the recommendation of the Risk Committee, adopting a Code of Conduct applicable to Directors, officers and employees of the Company; and - Periodically approving policies designed to support independence of the Internal Audit, Risk, Finance, Actuarial and Compliance oversight functions.
+- Approving the ERM Policy and RAF; - Monitoring the implementation and maintenance by management of appropriate systems, policies, procedures and controls to manage the risks associated with the Company's businesses and operations; - Annually approving Lifeco's business, financial and capital plans and monitoring the implementation by management thereof; - Upon the recommendation of the Risk Committee, adopting a Code of Conduct applicable to Directors, officers and employees of the Company; - Periodically approving policies designed to support independence of the Risk, Finance, Actuarial and Compliance oversight functions as well as the Internal Audit assurance function; and